hackfestca/cnb/README.rst

 Disabling modules can also reduce attack vectors.
 Disable modules by removing symbolic links in the cnb/modEnabled folder (apache style).

+Docs
+====

+If you are interested to know more about the code, the documentation is in *docs/* folder, generated with epydoc.

+It is also accessible here: http://htmlpreview.github.io/?https://github.com/hackfestca/cnb/blob/master/docs/index.html

 Contributors